-The fourth revised version of 'B' Level course in Information Technology syllabus under DOEACC (Department of Electronics Accredited Computer Courses) Scheme came into effect in January 2010 examinations.
+The fourth revised version of IT Application Engineer (B Level - IT) syllabus under DOEACC (Department of Electronics Accredited Computer Courses) Scheme came into effect in January 2010 examinations.
 Since then, much advancement has been observed in the area of Information Technology from both the views of industry and academy.
 The need of industry has also changed with the availability of new and advanced technologies and tools.
 With the advancement in technologies, the software development practices have also changed.
 This also has led to change in job profile.
 Different job roles require different skills.
 Moreover, the digital initiatives taken by Government have also changed the way the business is taking place these days.
 These factors have led to bringing the revision in syllabus of DOEACC 'B' Level (IT) course.

-This document presents the fifth revised version of DOEACC 'B' Level course in Information Technology (IT) syllabus (hereafter called as B Level) which becomes effective for teaching from the date of its notification.
+This document presents the fifth revised version of DOEACC IT Application Engineer (B Level - IT) syllabus (hereafter called as B Level) which becomes effective for teaching from the date of its notification.
 The syllabus of 'B' Level has been designed to enhance the skills of students so as to enable them to solve problem using IT tools.